Ollie-C/umi/README.md

 ### Using the app

 The app is currently conceptual.
-As of 19/03/23, Google Maps API has been disabled on the app and the search will only returns organisations stored in the database (which consists of mock businesses and user-added organisations.
+As of 19/03/23, Google Maps API has been disabled on the app and the search will only return organisations stored in the database (which consists of mock businesses and user-added organisations.)

 The QR-code-verified points functionality can be tested though.
 To do this you will need access to 2 devices: